bueltge/wordpress-multisite-enhancements/readme.txt

 So please be patient with me and let me know of typos or grammatical parts.
 Thanks

 == Changelog ==
+= 1.3.7 (TODO) =
+* Fix the usage of plugins for each site in the network on the plugin network view.
+* Add helpers to remove transient caching for development, debugging, if `WP_DEBUG` is true.

 = 1.3.6 (2016-10-07) =
 * Switch to new core function `get_sites`
 * Remove Plugin Search, now inside the core, since WP 3.6.0